 In the legal directories, he is described as “superbly gifted and a pleasure to work with”.

 Michal is increasingly instructed to act as sole counsel, including in a one-week, high-value Commercial Court trial (Albion v Heritage and another EWHC 162 (Comm).
 He also frequently works in larger teams, not least in appellate cases, where he draws on his experiences as a Judicial Assistant to Lord Reed, then Deputy President, and now President of the Supreme Court.

 He was recently instructed in two Supreme Court appeals: The CMA CGM LIBRA UKSC 51 about the proper construction of the Hague Rules and SAS v WPL regarding the jurisdiction of the English court to prevent, by injunction, the enforcement of a foreign judgment that was inconsistent with a prior domestic judgment and inconsistent with domestic public policy (in which the appeal settled).

-In 2018-19, he served as the Judicial Assistant assigned to Lord Reed (then Deputy President, now President of the Supreme Court).
-During this time, Michal worked on leading cases in a wide range of legal areas, including Volcafe UKSC 61 (interpretation of the Hague-Visby Rules), Vedanta UKSC 20 (jurisdiction in the context of a parent company’s liability for a subsidiary’s torts), Poole BC v GN UKSC 25 (assumption of responsibility in tort law), Taylor UKSC 51 (torture) and Marex UKSC 31 (reflective loss rule in company law).
+As a Judicial Assistant at the UKSC in 2018-19, Michal worked on a number of leading commercial cases, including Vedanta UKSC 20 (jurisdiction in the context of a parent company’s liability for a subsidiary’s torts), Poole BC v GN UKSC 25 (assumption of responsibility in tort law), and Marex UKSC 31 (reflective loss rule in company law).